mattsp/react-native-tab-view/README.md

 Pager component based on `ScrollView` (default on iOS)

-It accepts the following props,
+It accepts the following props:

 - `swipeEnabled` - whether to enable swipe gestures
 - `children` - React Element(s) to render